equinor/radix-api/README.md

 The Radix API server is meant to be the single point of entry for platform users to the platform (through the web console or a command line interface).
 They should not be able to access the Kubernetes API directly.
 Therefore the Radix API will limit what platform users will be able to do.
 Authentication is done through a bearer token, which essentially is relayed to the Kubernetes API to ensure that users only can see what they should be able to see, and therefore rely on the k8s AAD integration for authentication <sup><sup>1</sup></sup>.

 <sup><sup>1</sup></sup> <sub><sup>Until the work referred to in [this document](https://github.com/equinor/radix-operator/blob/master/docs/RBAC.md) is solved, listing applications, listing jobs and creating build job is done using the service account of the API server, and access is therefore verified inside the Radix API server rather than by the Kubernetes API using RBAC.</sup></sub>

+## Pull request checking

+Radix API makes use of [GitHub Actions](https://github.com/features/actions) for build checking in every pull request to the `master` branch.
+Refer to the [configuration file](https://github.com/equinor/radix-api/blob/master/.github/workflows/radix-api-pr.yml) of the workflow for more details.